rickellis/Astro/README.md

 I was creating a [Hologram](https://gethologram.com/widgets/orbitron-5000) widget that displays solar and lunar informaiton.
 I tested a few libraries and found limitations in each one, so I ended up using both MeeusJS and SunCalc together and writing additional functions.
 It worked, but it wasn't the cleanest approach.

-I had two goals for Asto.
+I had two goals for Astro.
 First, I wanted a complete library that had all the commonly neneded solar and lunar calculations.
 The second goal was a library with very simple interfaces for fast development.

 For example, to get solar position data using MeeusJS requires this: